 A Master of Business Administration with a concentration in entertainment business teaches students advanced concepts such as executive leadership, brand development and media publishing over 45 credit hours.
-Students also gain organizational, analytical, critical thinking, communication and investigative-study skills by completing an internship, research thesis and/or senior project.
+Students also gain organizational, analytical, critical thinking, communication and investigative-study skills by completing an exit internship, research thesis and/or senior project.
+Applicants to these programs must have a bachelor's degree and completed related prerequisite coursework.

 Bachelor's Degree in Entertainment Business